 Below I'll discuss two types of backups: quick backups of selected data and full system backups.

-If you have organized your critical data as described in Organizing Your Data To Simplify Backups, you can use many techniques to easily copy that data to a backup location, either on a hard drive (internal or external), a DVD or CD, a flash drive, etc. For example, it is very easy to make a quick backup of just your critical data by using some variant of my BUTOZIP.BAT tool.
-For information about how to configure and use this tool, see Overview of BUTOZIP.BAT Files which discusses how to tailor BUTOZIP.BAT to back up selected files to a drive and directory you specify.
+If you have organized your critical data as described in Organizing Your Data To Simplify Backups, you can use many techniques to easily copy that data to a backup location, such as a hard drive (internal or external), a flash drive, or some other medium.
+For example, it is very easy to make a quick backup of just your critical data by using some variant of my BUTOZIP.BAT tool.
+For information about how to configure and use this tool, see Overview of BUTOZIP.BAT Tool which discusses how to tailor BUTOZIP.BAT to back up selected files to a drive and directory you specify.

 COPYING DATA TO A SECOND DRIVE: If you back up your critical data to some location on your internal system hard drive, even to another partition on that drive, the data is susceptible to loss if that drive has a problem, e.g., a hardware failure, which can most definitely happen.
 Then you may have lost the original data AND the backup.
 For this reason I regularly (at least daily) use BUTOZIP to back up my critical data to another drive.
 Rather than trying to remember to do this manually, I use the Windows Task Scheduler to run BUTOZIP early every morning.
 (I leave my PC on all night to run tasks for World Community Grid.)
 The BUTOZIP tool creates a zip file and then copies it to both a local directory on that desktop PC and also copies it over my local network to a second PC which I use for data storage and other background work.
 Each such zip file is about 100 MB in size; much of that is many years' worth of mail directories.
 Your backup zip file could be larger or smaller.